 Growing Nasturtiums for flowers and as a herb is great fun.
 The cheerful Nasturtium flowers brighten up beds and containers.
-Growing Nasturtium plants makes your herb garden really pretty!
+Nasturtium plants make your herb garden really pretty!

 Most people would look at Nasturtiums as being a flower but it is edible as well as very decorative and colourful.
-The bright orange, red or yellow Nasturtioum flowers appear during the summer.
+The bright orange, red or yellow Nasturtium flowers appear during the summer.

 New selections include compact varieties with deep red flowers (T. majus 'Empress of India') or speckled variegated foliage (T. majus 'Alaska').

 There are two varieties to choose from depending on what you want them to do.
 T. majus has long shoots often 3 ft or longer.
 T. nanum in comparison grows more bushy and compact.

 There are many new cultivars out there so check the seed packet for size and growth habit.